jdh4/lft/README.md

 ## How to use it?

-Add this line to your `~/.bashrc` file on each cluster (Adroit, Della, Stellar, Tiger, Tigressdata and Traverse):
+Add this line to your `~/.bashrc` file on each cluster (Adroit, Della, Stellar, Tiger):

 ```bash
 alias lft='/home/jdh4/bin/lft'